 Who exactly does HFH serve?

-Harford Family House exclusively serves homeless families with children.
+Harford Family House exclusively serves families experiencing homelessness with children.
 This could be a mom and children, a dad and children or a married couple with children.
 It could also be another adult, such as a grandmother or aunt, with legal custody of children under the age of 18.

 Is there really a homeless problem in Harford County?